SQL Server Data Masking with DbDefence

 With tens of millions of records exposed per year, data breaches are serious and costly to organizations and citizens around the globe.
-As SQL Server professionals we need to be vigilant to protect our data.
+As SQL Server professionals we need to be vigilant to protect our sensitive information from unauthorized users.
 This is easier said than done.
 Today’s data is housed in various locations, numerous editions of SQL Server, varying application requirements, internal access to sensitive data and more.
 As a best practice, we need to lock down permissions at the server and database level; but this is not enough.
 Unfortunately, SQL Server Enterprise Edition licensing is expensive and may require costly upgrades to be performed prior to moving to this licensing model to use Transparent Data Encryption (to protect data at rest).
-Alternatively, Column Level Encryption (encrypt singular columns) was introduced in SQL Server 2008, but is not automatic whereas Data Masking (hide and obfuscate data) and Always Encrypted (protect data at rest and in motion) are other options available with Standard and Express Editions starting with the more recent SQL Server versions (i.e. 2016 and 2017).
+Alternatively, Column Level Encryption (encrypt singular columns) was introduced in SQL Server 2008, but is not automatic whereas Data Masking (hide and obfuscate data) and Always Encrypted (protect data at rest and in motion) are other options available with Standard and Express Editions starting with the more recent versions (i.e. SQL Server 2016, 2017 and 2019).
 With these options there could be a significant investment in terms of upgrades, licensing and code changes.
 We still need to protect our data, restrict access and maintain compliance.

 - Transparent Data Encryption to protect data at rest and when backed up.